cpeditor/cpeditor.github.io/content/en/docs/Preferences/Appearance.md

 Add an extra margin at the bottom of the code editor, so that you can scroll less.

-Due to technical reasons, it could slightly affect the operation history, i.e. you might be able undo the margin change by `Ctrl+Z`.
+Due to technical reasons, it could slightly affect the operation history, i.e. you might be able undo the margin change by <kbd>Ctrl+Z</kbd>.

 ### Custom Application Font